Evansville, IN Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Evansville.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-For a median-priced Evansville home, this translates to several thousand dollars in added value.
+Yes, solar panels can increase your home value in Evansville.
+According to a Zillow study, homes with solar panels sell for an average of 4.1% more than comparable homes without them.
+On a $250,000 home in Evansville, that could mean over $10,000 in added value.